stephanosterburg/stephanosterburg.github.io/_posts/2019-06-30-mugshots_part_1.md

 > ...it kind of blew me away.

-I have to admit that all these advances in machine learning over the past few years are super fascinating, and one of the reasons why I wondered into that field.
-As a side note here, TensorFlow Graphics is definitely on my list to check out next.
+I have to admit that all the advances in machine learning over the past few years are super fascinating, and one of the reasons why I wondered into that field in the first place.
+As a side note here, TensorFlow Graphics which just got published beginning of May 2019 is definitely on my list to check out next.

 The paper [Noise2Noise: Learning Image Restoration without Clean Data](https://arxiv.org/abs/1803.04189) was initially presented at [ICML](https://icml.cc/) and made multiple appearances in talks at the SIGGRAPH 2018.